 If you’re lucky enough to have a father as adventurous and active as mine, then you likely love finding ways to explore Ohio with new experiences, especially on Father’s Day.
 And, if you and your dad don’t typically step out of your comfort zone, then Father’s Day is the perfect time to spice things up a bit.
 Ditch the neckties and sweaters, and instead invest in a fun-filled Ohio adventure with your old man.
 Because, after all, what do you get for the guy who has it all (including way too many socks)?

-Last summer, I introduced my dad to the sport of paddle boarding.
+Previously, I introduced my dad to the sport of paddle boarding.
 My dad initially felt it would be totally out of his league, for a number of reasons.
 But, as any good son would do, I basically pressured him into taking the leap of faith, trusting that he would be fully capable.
-After a demonstration from The Stand Up Guys, they adjusted our oars, showed us the tricks to getting on (start on your knees then work your way up to standing), and taught us how to paddle (keep your arms straight, one on top of the oar, one halfway down, creating a triangle with your arms and the oar).
-We were soon off on our own in the wide open waters!
+After a demonstration where they adjusted our oars, showed us the tricks to getting on (start on your knees then work your way up to standing), and taught us how to paddle (keep your arms straight, one on top of the oar, one halfway down, creating a triangle with your arms and the oar) — we were soon off on our own in the wide open waters!
 My dad did great on his first paddle board trip, and I encourage you to take your dad out as well!

 Canoeing & Kayaking

 If you’ve got a really daring dad, take him zip-lining!
 I was able to convince both my mom and my dad to come along for the ride at the tallest, fastest,and longest zip-line course in the state of Ohio: Tree Frog Canopy Tours in Mohican Country.
 My dad was like a pro by the end of our 7-line course, complete with two rappels.
 I don’t think I even saw a single drop of sweat while he did it, either!